FASTTRACK Admission

 • South Dakota State University – Brookings

-Students will receive notification about the universities they are automatically admitted to in their senior year.
+Eligible students will receive notification about the universities they could be directly admitted to as early as their junior year in high school.
 From there, students can identify which universities, degrees, or careers they may be interested in.
 Our campus teams will work with the students every step of the way to ensure they have the resources they need to make well-informed decisions.

 Fast Track Admission Map